Wave, Particle, or a Third Possibility?: The Interaction of a Free DEO with a Potential Barrier or Well --- The Emergence of Discrete Extension

 \subsection{An Example of a Barrier Encounter}

-As an example of an encounter between a clustor and a barrier, consider the case of an unactivated, free clustor approaching the barrier from $x_{0}^{} = 0$ in region 1.
+As an example of an encounter between a DEO and a barrier, consider the case of an unactivated, free DEO approaching the barrier from $x_{0}^{} = 0$ in region~1.
 The wavelength of the associated wave function is $\lambda = 2\,\pi/k$, and the boundaries of the barrier are at $x_{1}^{} = 2\,\lambda$ and $x_{2}^{} = 3\,\lambda$.
-The energy ratio in region 2 is $V\!/E = .99$.
-The action function for this encounter is shown in figure~\ref{barrier action} where the staircase function in region 3 shows that the clustor has been activated by the interaction.
+The energy ratio in region~2 is $V\!/E = .99$.
+The action function for this encounter is shown in figure~\ref{barrier action} where the staircase function in region~3 shows that the DEO has been activated by the interaction.
+The dashed vertical lines indicate the boundaries of the barrier.

-The behavior of the incident clustor is indistinguishable from that of a Newtonian particle.
-After its encounter with the barrier, however, the clustor is discretely extended.
-The primary activation parameter has changed from $\alpha 1 = 0$ in region 1 to $\alpha\!1 = .998$ in region 3.
+The behavior of the incident DEO is indistinguishable from that of a Newtonian particle.
+After its encounter with the barrier, however, the DEO is discretely extended.
+The primary activation parameter has changed from $\alpha 1 = 0$ in region~1 to $\alpha\!1 = .998$ in region~3.
 There is also a change in the secondary activation parameter from $\alpha 2 = 0$ to $\alpha 2 = 294.9$.

 This process of activation through interaction is quite general.
-A clustor's activation level almost always increases as the result of an interaction.
-It therefore seems evident that any clustor found in nature is likely to be highly activated due to numerous interactions with the environment throughout the clustor's history.
-As seen above in section~\ref{sec:fully activated free clustor}, the characteristics of a highly activated free clustor are similar to those of a free particle as described in standard quantum theory.
-A world filled with naturally occurring clustors can, therefore, be expected to resemble the world described by standard quantum theory.
+A DEO's activation level almost always increases as the result of an interaction.
+It therefore seems evident that any DEO found in nature is likely to be highly activated due to numerous interactions with the environment throughout the DEO's history.
+As seen above in section~\ref{sec:fully activated free DEO}, the characteristics of a highly activated free DEO are similar to those of a free particle as described in standard quantum mechanics.
+A world filled with naturally occurring DEOs can, therefore, be expected to resemble the world described by standard quantum mechanics.

-It is extremely unlikely, but not impossible, for a clustor's activation level to decrease during an interaction.
-For the activation level of a given clustor to decrease, the interaction parameters (barrier height, width, and position) would need to be finely tuned to the specific requirements of that clustor.
-It is expected that such fine tuning could be accomplished in the laboratory and that a clustor with a low or zero activation level could therefore be artificially generated.
-Since objects of that type do not exist in standard quantum theory, experimental evidence for them would lend support to the theory of discrete extension.
+It is extremely unlikely, but not impossible, for a DEO's activation level to decrease during an interaction.
+For the activation level of a given DEO to decrease, the interaction parameters (barrier height, width, and position) would need to be finely tuned to the specific requirements of that DEO.
+It is expected that such fine tuning could be accomplished in the laboratory and that a DEO with a low or zero activation level could therefore be artificially generated.
+Since objects of that type do not exist in standard quantum mechanics, experimental evidence for them would lend support to the theory of discrete extension.